5 Things to Know Before Trying Peel and Stick Flooring

 Given that flooring is traditionally such a major commitment, it makes sense that a handful of alternatives have sprouted up that offer a fresh look for less money and less hassle.
 Peel and stick flooring, which is applied over your existing floors in a manner similar to wallpaper, is one such option.
 But is it the quick fix of your dreams or just a temporary improvement?

 Ultimately, the answer depends on your overall budget, space, and personal preferences.
 To help you make the decision, it'll help to know exactly what you're dealing with and what you can expect from peel and stick flooring.

 Peel and stick flooring can be a cost-effective, low-hassle way to add an updated look to your space.
-They’re particularly ideal for areas that don’t receive a ton of traffic, and they can even serve as a temporary solution while you save up for more expensive options.
-When installed properly and well maintained, they can last for 25 years and beyond, and they come in a variety of styles to suit a variety of tastes.
+It's particularly ideal for areas that don't receive a ton of traffic, and can even serve as a temporary solution while you save up for more expensive options.
+When installed properly and maintained well, it can last for 25 years and beyond, and it comes in a variety of styles to suit a variety of tastes.